Southern chivalry: Civil War and modern era

-By the outbreak of the Civil War, Weaver argues, the concept of Southern chivalry had become well known among both Northerners and Southerners; Like the gentlemanly duels of the Antebellum era, many Southerners had hoped for the war to be a test of their masculinity against that of the North, leading to premature declarations of a Confederate moral victory as early as First Manassas/First Bull Run and subsequent expressions of dismay at the conflict's eventual degeneration into total warfare in place of the "Christian soldiery" attempted by Southern troops.
-Weaver attempts to distinguish between high-born Confederates like John Gordon, Lee, or Davis, who balked at unconventional forms of warfare, espoused admiration for Grant and other Unionists thought to have proven themselves in battle, or sought to preserve the honor of white Northerners under their occupation, and low-born officers like Mosby or Stonewall Jackson, who instead conformed to the Northern middle-class view of the war as a "simple destruction" of one's opponents.
-(Note: Weaver in this context highlights the disproportionate demonization of Sherman over Grant, in spite of the latter having had the far greater impact on the CSA's ultimate prospects over the former.)
+By the outbreak of the Civil War, Weaver argues, the concept of Southern chivalry had become well known among both Northerners and Southerners.
+Like the gentlemanly duels of the antebellum era, many Southerners had hoped for the war to be a test of their masculinity against that of the North, leading to premature declarations of a Confederate moral victory as early as the First Battle of Manassas, or Bull Run, and subsequent expressions of dismay at the conflict's eventual degeneration into total warfare in place of the "Christian soldiery" attempted by Southern troops.
+Weaver attempts to distinguish high-born Confederates like John B. Gordon, Robert E. Lee, or Jefferson Davis, who balked at unconventional forms of warfare, espoused admiration for Ulysses S. Grant and other Unionists thought to have proven themselves in battle, or sought to preserve the honor of white Northerners under their occupation, from low-born officers like John S. Mosby or Stonewall Jackson, who instead conformed to the Northern middle-class view of the war as a "simple destruction" of one's opponents.
+(Note: Weaver in this context highlights the disproportionate demonization of William Tecumseh Sherman over Grant although the latter had the far greater impact on the Confederates' ultimate prospects over the former.)

-Confederate leaders made heavy use of the same Medievalist language that had defined the Antebellum aristocracy, with Davis and others referring to the Confederacy's generals as 'knights' or 'Cavaliers' both during and after the war.
+Confederate leaders made heavy use of the same medievalist language that had defined the Antebellum aristocracy, with Davis and others referring to the Confederacy's generals as 'knights' or 'Cavaliers' both during and after the war.
 A journalist termed P. G. T. Beauregard a "Sir Galahad" of the South's values.